 - 1. Introduction

 - 2. Purpose of the Funding Strategy Statement (FSS)

 - 3. Aims and Purpose of the Pension Fund

 - 4. Responsibilities of Key Parties

 - 5. Solvency and Long Term Cost Efficiency

 - 6. Funding Objective

 - 7. Contributions Strategy

-- 8. Links to Investment Strategy set out in the Statement of Investment Principles (SIP)
+- 8. Links to Investment Strategy

 - 9. The Identification of Risks and Counter Measures

-- 10. Actuarial Valuation as at 31st March 2020
+- 10. Actuarial Valuation as at 31st March 2023